What is the infant microbiome?

 How do babies get gut bacteria?

-Often, babies get gut bacteria from their mother.
+Often, babies get gut bacteria from their birth mother.

 The environment and other members of the family can contribute to the infant microbiome.
-But with a vaginal birth, the first microbes to colonize your baby’s body come from the mother [2].
+But with a vaginal birth, the first microbes to colonize your baby’s body come from their birth mother [2].

-This transfer of microbes is called “seeding” and it happens at birth [3], [4].
+This first transfer of microbes at birth is often called “seeding” [3], [4].

 During a vaginal birth, a baby comes in contact with the mom’s gut, vaginal, and skin microbiome.
-After birth, this transfer can continue with breastfeeding and skin-to-skin contact.
+After birth, this mother-child microbial transfer can continue with breastfeeding and skin-to-skin contact.

 Close contact of the baby with other family members (and even your pet!) can also contribute to this passing of microbes.